Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 I did the first lab in the module 5.
 There is no lab for module 3 and 4 and the Boson CourseWare.

+## 1/5/2025

+Today i didnt do much work.
+I did a lab on Boson Courseware.
+It was not a difficult one.
+The only unusual thing i did was to configure the clock on a Serial interfaces.
+And i also routed networks with eigrp (was not so different then our almighty ospf) pretty straightforward.
+Tomorrow i plan to start reading on the Volume 2 of the book.